lacchain/david19-taskforce/README.md

 *	Gender of the person
 *	Age of the person
 *	Location of the person
-*	Type of information attested (isolation, interruption of isolation and reason, symptoms, or infection)
+*	Type of information attested (isolation, interruption of isolation and reason, symptoms, infection, or recovery)

 As explained before, the three first items will be used to verify the credential, the fourth item will used to monitor how much is each app being used, and the other items will be used to monitor pseudonymous information as explained in the following Section.